cea-wismar/SES_Tbx_Matlab/README.md

 Information on the SES and this toolbox is available on the website:
 https://www.cea-wismar.de/tbx/SES_Tbx/sesToolboxMain.html
-The software is written as Matlab Toolbox and the current version was tested in Matlab R2018a and Matlab R2020a.
+The software is a Matlab Toolbox and also available as Matlab APP.
+The current version was tested with Matlab R2018a and Matlab R2020a.

 EXECUTE